Shu-0924/Introduction-to-NLP/README.md

 &emsp;&emsp;All "train_evidence_v3.json", "valid_evidence_v3.json", "test_evidence_v3.json" are produced by Final_TFIDF_v3.py

+&emsp;&emsp;You can see the code and result of training in notebook

 &emsp;&emsp;Visit the Kaggle website above if you want to view raw data and articles